 Meanwhile, the outer cortices of our brains, which enable us to inhibit impulses, slow down, gain perspective, process emotional stimuli, and articulate these stimuli into thought and action, live upstairs.
 This upstairs area helps us plan, think before we act, take perspective, make moral decisions, and form relationships.

 As adults, we can access both – and are able to self-regulate, at least for the most part.
-Some better than others, it must be said, but still.

-However, for children, when during a tantrum the amygdala and emotions flare-up, it's almost impossible for logic to penetrate our kids' closed-off outer cortices.
+However, for children, when during a tantrum the amygdala and emotions flare up, it's almost impossible for logic to penetrate our kids' closed-off outer cortices.

-A child's growing brain is simply not able to take an adult perspective on things and situations.
+A child's growing brain is simply not able to take an adult's perspective on things and situations.
 They are children, not mini-adults, and they don't yet have the knowledge to be able to calm themselves down – and so they need our help and patience and also, most importantly, compassion.

 I have always loved the saying: "When little people are overwhelmed by big emotions, it is our job to share our calm, not join in their chaos."

 Being able to take a step back and remember that tantrums aren't methodically manufactured manipulations, but rather an instinct that right then and there can't respond to reason makes it easier to act out of a place of understanding and compassion.